BhoomiAgrawal12/Khetideals/README.md

    ```
 5. Open a pull request.

+See the [contribution](https://github.com/BhoomiAgrawal12/Khetideals/blob/main/contributing.md) for more details.
 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contact
 For any inquiries or feedback, please contact us at [email](bhoomiagrawal1212@gmail.com).